PandaGears/PUSH_SWAP_1/README.md

     We want to sort intigers, so no letters or other ascii values allowed!

-    We can't have duplicates, triplicates ect of the same intigers.
+    We can't have duplicates, triplicates etc. of the same intigers.

     All intigers have to end somewhere, so we can't have any intigers greater than the MAXINT or lower than the MININT.